BillyBadBoy/ng-dnd/README.md

 Note: if `dragStart` is invoked then `dragEnd` will also be invoked later (plus possibly `dragDrop` if the drop was successful).

 ### `dndDroppable` model
-(note all these functions relate to a dnd target)

 function            | description                             | default
 --------------------| ----------------------------------------|-----------